Summary

 - Powerball drawings are held at 10:59 p.m.
 ET on Monday, Wednesday, and Saturday, but ticket sales close earlier.

-- If a purchase misses the cutoff, it may be rejected or entered for a later drawing, so check the draw date on the ticket or confirmation.
+- If the cutoff has passed, a purchase may be rejected or entered for a later drawing, so check the draw date on the ticket or confirmation.

 About the author